 WHAT IS A DATA BREACH?

-A data breach is the unintended compromise of sensitive and confidential information stored on digital media.
+A data breach is the intended or unintended compromise of sensitive and confidential information stored on digital media.
 Any sensitive and confidential data can be subject to a data breach including financial information and other personal information that can be used for identity theft, health care records, login credentials, etc. In some breaches (such a stolen laptop), the thief may be uninterested in the data.
-Data theft or compromise for criminal purposes has increased dramatically in recent years, which is why Sensei opened an cybersecurity division several years ago.
+Data theft or compromise for criminal purposes has increased dramatically in recent years, which is why Sensei opened a cybersecurity division some years ago.

 WHAT IS HASHING?